evently-cloud/site/src/tutorial.md

 ::: sidebar

 Evently is a Hypermedia API, which means that every resource contains links to related resources.
 Client developers can GET the resources at each level to learn how to use them, as well as discover other related resources in the `_links` section of the body or in the http `Link` headers.
-Additionally, each resource has one or more `Profile` headers with links to what they offer and how they can be used.
+Additionally, each resource has one or more `Profile` headers with links to documentation describing they offer and how they can be used.

+Evently’s API is self-documenting so you can `GET` any URL and learn about the resource, including links to related resources.
+Form resources will return a JSON Schema document that clients use to construct valid `POST` requests.

 :::